22 Ways to Lose 2 Inches of Belly Fat in 2 Weeks

 Flavor Your Food With Garlic

 A little garlic in your meals could mean a lot less weight around your middle.
 The results of a Korean study found that mice given a high-fat diet supplemented with garlic lost significantly more weight and abdominal fat than those who just ate fatty foods.
 Even better, they also improved their liver health, making it easier to stay healthy and burn off that excess fat in the long term.
-For more flavorful ways to make your food more enjoyable, turn to the 20 Spicy Recipes That Fire Up Your Metabolism and watch those pounds melt away.
+For more flavorful ways to make your food more enjoyable, turn to the metabolism-boosting spicy recipes and watch those pounds melt away.

 Brush Your Teeth